a-karma/Bogor_Workshop/DAY_4/Session1.md

 Babirusa PSMC with coarse parameter           |  Babirusa PSMC with fine parameter (4 + 10*2 + 4 + 6)                | Babirusa PSMC with fine parameter (4 + 25*2 + 4 + 6)
 :--------------------------------------------:|:---------------------------------------------------:|:---------------------------------:|
 ![RD44 and RD71 run with coarse parameter](../IM/babirusa_chr1_coarse.png)  |  ![RD44 and RD71 run with the first fine parameter](../IM/babirusa_chr1_fine_a.png) | ![RD44 and RD71 run with the second fine parameter](../IM/babirusa_chr1_fine_b.png)

+This plot is may look different from the exercise because it was made with option `-g 3`.
+Does specifiying different generation time matters?

 > Exercise 4.2:
 >